Parsa-Rajabi/CIS145/docs/syllabus.md

 ### Late Policy and Missed Items

-Labs, assignments and learning logs can be submitted up to 24 hours after the due date with a `25% penalty`.
+Labs and assignments can be submitted up to 24 hours after the due date with a `25% penalty`.
 After 24 hours, the submission will not be accepted and a score of zero will be recorded.

 Quizzes and exams are to be completed on the specified date and time.
 A `1 point penalty` will be applied for **every minute late**.
 Missed quizzes and exams will result in a score of zero.